isJuhn/KAMI/README.md

 # Building
 ## Requirements
-* .Net 5 SDK
+* .Net 6 SDK
 * To build dependencies, needs C++ build tools and meson + ninja

 ## How to build
 * To build dependencies, run `build_deps.bat` in 'x64 Native Tools Command Prompt for VS 2019'
-* To build KAMI using commandline, run `build_publish` in 'x64 Native Tools Command Prompt for VS 2019'
+* To build KAMI using commandline, run `build_publish.bat` in 'x64 Native Tools Command Prompt for VS 2019'
 * To build KAMI using Visual Studio, open `KAMI.sln` and press the big green button.